 Books designed to be read in one evening require economy, and Mrs. Christie is a mistress of that literary virtue (which has been known to elude the present writer.)
 Very little of the reader’s time is wasted on descriptions which do not advance the plot.
 The resulting narrative baldness has been much criticized, but what is perceived as a lack of literary merit also functions (likely intentionally) as a means of engaging the reader.
 A favorite example of mine is how the saloon in the ship in which Poirot conducts his investigation in Death on the Nile is described…not at all.
 We’re not even told the color of the carpeting, even though Mrs. Christie must have known she was writing for an audience unacquainted with the décor of 1930s Nile steamers.

 Of course, the whodunit exists by definition to engage the reader’s participation.
 Mrs. Christie invites us to match wits with her detectives…which is to say she invites us to match wits with the author.
 Our assignment is to locate the lies told by her characters (and her narrators) and arrive at a solution to the puzzle she places before us.
 I like to be surprised, so I rarely respond to M. Poirot’s summons to the dining car with a “Mrs. White in the Conservatory with the Lead Pipe” solution fully formed in my head.
 I still run the evidence through my brain, of course.
 I just prefer to find the inconsistencies (the “lies” I just mentioned) without piecing the whole solution together.
 I thus trade the satisfaction of having figured out that everyone did it for the still substantial satisfaction of having been right about the bogus smashed watch.
-That way, I get to be surprised when M. Poirot puts forth his theory of a thirteen-way conspiracy.
+That way, I get to be surprised when M. Poirot puts forth his solution.

 (You are engaged this way even in the novels which aren’t pure puzzles.
 Last Friday night’s project was They Came to Baghdad, and, once I was knee-deep in what is more a thriller than a murder mystery, my own little grey cells kept flopping back and forth on the question of whether Edward was the Good Guy or the Bad Guy.
 I shan’t ruin the book for others by revealing which he turns out to be; suffice it to say that I thoroughly outsmarted myself.)